 For example, another person on your server might be a spammer, or at the very least, have a bad sending reputation.
 Spammers often hack legitimate accounts in order to send their emails, so even if you’re A-OK now, you still run the risk of having future problems.
 Ultimately, web hosts are in the business of hosting – not emailing.
 As such, they generally aren’t overly concerned with their sending reputation.

-You can see the results of this yourself if you run at test at mail-tester.com, a tool we built ourselves.
+You can see the results of this yourself if you run a test at mail-tester.com, a tool we built ourselves.
 If you’re using a shared web host, you run the risk of getting a very low score, even with popular hosts like GoDaddy, HostGator, DreamHost, or Bluehost.
 Alternatively, using a sending service (like the MailPoet Sending Service), you’ll get a higher score.
 Note that Mail-Tester only checks public blacklists – Gmail and other email service providers have their own private blacklists.
 As such, don’t rely on it entirely to gauge your sending reputation.

 If you have a dedicated host (with a dedicated IP address), you will have less issues with reaching the inbox than someone on a shared host.
 However, properly managing a dedicated host for sending emails requires fairly technical knowledge and a not-insignificant time investment.

-The Solution: The Managed Sending Service
+The solution: The Managed Sending Service

 What’s the solution to this spam problem?
 The “Managed Sending Service.”
 To put it simply, managed sending services help your emails go into your subscribers’ inboxes.

 There are many companies in this space, including MailChimp, Constant Contact, AWeber, Campaign Monitor, and of course, MailPoet.
-Each service has particular features, benefits, strengths and weaknesses, but in general, the underlying sending infrastructure is roughly equivalent.
+Each service has particular features, benefits, strengths, and weaknesses, but in general, the underlying sending infrastructure is roughly equivalent.

 The MailPoet Sending Service (MSS)